UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/tutorial/index.rst

 .. _tuto-index:

-Don't forget to read the :ref:`general-design` of the library, at first !
+Don't forget to read the :ref:`general-design` of the package, at first !

 .. toctree::
    :numbered: